mmalmi/mmalmi.github.io/_posts/2020-11-11-how-to-fund-open-source.md

 image: https://siriusbusiness.fi/assets/images/posts/letsfindout.jpeg
 ---

 In the [previous post](https://siriusbusiness.fi/fill-the-earth) we discussed growth, broadly speaking.
-Now it's time to talk about survival and growth of open source projects.
+Now it's time to talk about survival and growth of open source software projects.

 Companies that promise a good return on investment generally have no difficulty raising as much capital as they need.